SlavkoPar/spa-crud/README.md

 ##Bundling and Minifying
 **Dynamic loading of components**:
---

 We set components we need for <i>People</i> into the same bundle
-    --

 	bundles: {
-		--

 		...
-        --

 		'people': [	'components/person-grid/person-grid',
-		--

 					'pages/people/people',
-		--

 					'pages/people/add/person-add',
-		--

 					'pages/people/edit/person-edit']
-    --

 	}

---That way we get dynamic loading of 'people.js', only when user clicks on 'People' in top bar menu.
+That way we get dynamic loading of 'people.js', only when user clicks on 'People' in top bar menu.

 <img src="PeopleOnDemand.png">